kdm9/Acanthophis/paper/paper.md

 ## Stage 4: Taxon profiling

-Acanthophis uses any of Kraken 2 [@wood19_improved], Bracken [@lu17_brackenestimating], Kaiju [@menzel16_fastsensitive], Centrifuge [@kim16_centrifugerapid], and Diamond [@buchfink15_fastsensitive] to create taxonomic profiles for each sample against any number of taxon identification databases (e.g. those provided with aforementioned methods, or from public sequence databases).
-We then use taxpasta [@beber23_taxpastataxonomic] to combine multiple profiles into tables for easy downstream use.
+Acanthophis can create taxonomic profiles of each sample with reference to either public sequence databases (e.g. NCBI's `nt` or `refseq`), or user-supplied databases.
+Acanthophis can utilise any of Kraken 2 [@wood19_improved], Bracken [@lu17_brackenestimating], Kaiju [@menzel16_fastsensitive], Centrifuge [@kim16_centrifugerapid], and Diamond [@buchfink15_fastsensitive] to create taxonomic profiles for each sample against any number of taxon identification databases; most tools supply pre-computed indices for public databases.
+Acanthophis can then optionally use taxpasta [@beber23_taxpastataxonomic] to combine multiple profiles into combined tables for easy downstream use.

 ## Stage 5: *De novo* Estimates of Genetic Dissimilarity